spcl/HTSIM/README.md

 - ```NIC-Degradation-Period```: Defines after how many picoseconds since the last NIC got degraded the next NIC gets degraded.
 - ```NIC-Degradation-Max-Percent```: Between 0 and 1, defines the maximum percentage of degraded NICs.

-Here is an example .txt file where the failure modes Switch-Fail and Cable-Fail are activated.
+Here is an complete example .txt file where the failure modes Switch-Fail and Cable-Fail are activated.
+There is now need to include all options in the .txt file.
+You can only include the ones you want to activate.
 ```
 Random-Packet-Drop: OFF
 Random-Packet-Drop-Rate: 4